An In-Depth Look at CEASE FIRE

 Grief-stricken over the loss of her son, Mrs. Carrasco passed away on March 3, 1955, at the age of forty-eight.

-The crew also filmed F-84 Thunderjets of the 49th Fighter Bomber Wing in operation at the Fifth Air Force in Japan.
-For scenes depicting the close air-ground support between infantry forces and the Air Force, the camera was set up at the end of the runway, to photograph pilots rushing to their planes and F-84s speeding down the field for take-off.
+In late August, the crew spent two days aboard the U.S.S.
+Lake Champlain in Yokosuka, Japan, filming scenes of F-84 Thunderjets of the 49th Fighter Bomber Wing in operation at the Fifth Air Force.
+For scenes depicting the close air-ground support between infantry forces and the Air Force, the camera was set up at the end of the runway, to photograph pilots rushing to their planes and F-84s speeding down the field for take-off, passing just twenty-five feet above the camera.
+According to Capt.
+Gene M. Brooks, Army film project officer, "This should lend quite an interesting—if not startling—effect.
+The planes appear to be coming at the audience."

 From August 24 to September 2, Doniger and Crump revised the script and dialogue; the Panmunjom scenes in the war correspondents tent were rewritten on September 3.
 It was decided to re-dub the soldiers’ dialogue using actors for the recording sessions.
 The fact that original voices were “looped” in post-production was never mentioned in the press, perhaps because it would have negated some of the hype around non-actors playing the roles.